 - Maya Sanur Resort & Spa: A luxurious beachfront getaway set in quiet area of Sanur.
 The expansive rooms feature rich wooden tones with eye-popping local accents.
 The coastal views from the swimming pool and beach are simply spectacular.

-✓ Best area in Bali for low-key chillin’ by the coast in an up-and-coming destination
+✓ Best area for low-key chillin’ by the coast in an up-and-coming destination

 Even with its quieter atmosphere, Canggu is home to a handful of excellent oceanside bars, cafés and restaurants serving up Bali food favourites.
 It’s also a growing surfing hotspot with far more elbow room than other towns along the coast and sits close to picture-perfect rice fields and Tanah Lot, one of the Bali’s most famous sites.